enso-org/dataframes/scripts/README.md

 * Other C/C++ library dependencies binaries
 * runtime binaries

+It is expected that Dataframes binaries placed in the directory with package skeleton can be run by system without any additional environment requirements.

 #### Python
 Python parts can packaged using the following batch script: